-We successfully completed our 74th Anniversary Annual Meeting for West Oregon Electric Cooperative.
+We successfully completed our 75th Anniversary Annual Meeting for West Oregon Electric Cooperative.
 The weather was perfect, food superb, attendance good, and the meeting went very well.
-There were plenty of great door prizes.
-As this is a member owned cooperative, the comments and questions from our members are very helpful and appreciated.
-On behalf […]
+There were plenty of great door prizes, thanks to our vendors for the generous donations.
+As this is a member owned cooperative, the comments and questions from our […]

 Join West Oregon Electric Cooperative in our collaborative effort to make sure your voice and that of Oregon’s electric cooperatives is heard by policymakers.
 It’s through our new political action network, ORECA-Action.
 The ORECA stands for Oregon Rural Electric Cooperative Association.
 We represent all 18 of the state’s not-for-profit, consumer-owned electric cooperatives.
 Through this network […]